nystagmus/yamoh/README.md

 dotnet Yamoh.dll test-overlay-image
 ```

-> You can pass additional CLI arguments or override configuration values using environment variables as described above.
+> You can pass additional CLI arguments or override configuration values using environment variables as described below.

 ## Running Yamoh with Docker